Feyerabend/bb/workbook/ch01/numbers/FLOAT.md

         sign = 0 if value >= 0 else 1
         value = abs(value)

-        # normalize the value to get mantissa and exponent
+        # normalise the value to get mantissa and exponent
         exponent = 0
         if value != 0:
             while value >= 2.0: